Everything you’ve ever wanted to know: ACCESS for ELLs

 For general ACCESS for ELLs questions, you’ll want to contact the WIDA Client Services Center.
 Our fabulous team of experts (many of whom are former teachers) are available to take your call or email about ACCESS for ELLs.
 Head over to the Contact Us webpage to get in touch with a WIDA expert.

-For questions about WIDA Assessment Management System (the web-based interface used to manage ACCESS for ELLs student and test session information) or things like materials ordering and ACCESS for ELLs Online technical issues, you’ll want to contact Data Recognition Corporation (DRC).
+For questions about the WIDA Assessment Management System (the web-based interface used to manage ACCESS for ELLs student and test session information) or things like materials ordering and ACCESS for ELLs Online technical issues, you’ll want to contact Data Recognition Corporation (DRC).
 Head over to the Contact Us webpage to get in touch with DRC.

 A word from WIDA: Want to tackle your question on your own?
 You can!
 There is most likely a Q&A webinar on a topic that answers your question.
-Head over to the Webinars page in the WIDA Secure Portal for a list of upcoming and recorded webinars.
+Go to the Webinars page in the WIDA Secure Portal for a list of upcoming and recorded webinars.
 We’ve got webinars on everything from managing students in WIDA AMS to interpreting score reports.